The Great Barrier Reef has recently gained some attention for the widespread bleaching of its warm water coral.

 Whether it’s protecting against sunburn, aging, or melanoma, we generally apply sunscreen with the best intentions.
 Using a broad-spectrum sunscreen is smart, if not imperative, while outside.

-But you may not know that chemical sunscreens could be doing a lot of damage.
-Not just to our skin, but to the environment.
+But you may not know that chemical sunscreens could be doing a lot of damage, perhaps to our skin, but surely to the environment.

 Much of the damage the reefs are experiencing points to a chemical called oxybenzone, which is used in a slew of health and beauty products for it’s ability to absorb UV radiation.